Lesson 9

 3. Description of the expected behavior and the observed behavior instead

-This is because the developer must be able to reproduce the failure in order to identify the fault that caused it.
+This is because the developer must be able to reproduce the failure in a controlled environment to identify the fault that caused it.

 • If a user reports an issue to you without some of these things being clear, do not hesitate to ask for more details.